-2. To process the image using Tone Mapping, click Tone Mapping from the Workflow Shortcut bar.
+To process the image using Tone Mapping, click ToneMapping from the Workflow Shortcut bar.

 If the file is a JPG, a dialog will show to let you decide whether to reduce the noise on your image before tone mapping.
 If desired, check Do not ask me again to skip this dialog and use your Yes or No selection for all single JPGs that you process with Tone Mapping.
-If you need to re-enable the dialog later, access the Photomatix preferences on the View menu to change the setting.
+If you need to re-enable the dialog later, access the Photomatix Pro Preferences to change the setting.
+The Preferences are available from the View menu (Windows) or Photomatix Pro menu (Mac).